dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ### The Required attribute

 The `Required` attribute makes the name properties required fields.
-The `Required` attribute isn't needed for non-nullable types such as value types (such as `DateTime`, `int`, and `double`).
+The `Required` attribute isn't needed for non-nullable types such as value types (for example, `DateTime`, `int`, and `double`).
 Types that can't be null are automatically treated as required fields.

 The `Required` attribute could be replaced with a minimum length parameter in the `StringLength` attribute: